itinsley/soundclash_client/README.md

 - Render takes too long on big clashes
  - Stop using currentClash - it means you see the wrong clash
  - Add paging
 - Login to leave comment
+- Social media links!
+- Twitter login

 ## Tech Debt